Treatment for GERD

 These pharmaceutical medications, known as proton pump inhibitors, are robust acid blockers and much more potent than H-2 receptor blockers.
 Also, these remedies aim to heal damaged esophageal tissues.
 Over-the-counter proton pump inhibitors include lansoprazole (Prevacid 24 HR) and omeprazole (Prilosec OTC, Zegerid OTC).

 However, the FDA recommended using these medications for two weeks.
-Watch the video below about the possible consequences of using these medications.
+Watch the video below to learn about the possible consequences of using these medications.

 Prescription H-2 receptor blockers.